codersMom/angular100-labs-2020-06-22/Ch04-PassingData/1more-components/README.md

    Here we are specifying to create album-list inside of a directory called albums.
 Notice that a sub-directory is also created called album-list.
 If you wish to not have a subdirectory created you can use --flat.

 3. Examine the updates made to the **app.module.ts** class decorator.
-You can see the changes easily if you click on the Y shaped Source Control icon in VSCode and click the changed **app.module.ts** file.
+You can see the changes easily if you click on the Y shaped Source Control icon in VS Code and click the changed **app.module.ts** file.

 4. From the **app.component.html** file, move the entire element that starts with `<div class="container-fluid">` to the new **album-list.component.html** file.